mongodb/motor/README.rst

 .. image:: https://raw.github.com/mongodb/motor/master/doc/_static/motor.png

 :Info: Motor is a full-featured, non-blocking MongoDB_ driver for Python
-    Tornado_ applications.
+    Tornado_ and asyncio_ applications.
 :Author: A\.
 Jesse Jiryu Davis

 About
 =====

-Motor presents a Tornado_callback- or Future-based API for non-blocking access to MongoDB.
+Motor presents a callback- or Future-based API for non-blocking access to MongoDB.
 The source is `on GitHub <https://github.com/mongodb/motor>`_ and the docs are on ReadTheDocs_.